Letters and Correspondences

 To learn more about the importance of BBCE for children, you can visit this fact sheet by First Focus on Children.

-Please customize the template below to create a unique comment emphasizing the harm this rule will have on children and their families.
-Comments must be submitted here by September 23, 2019.
+USDA has reopened the comment period to account for its updated analysis with respect to the impact on school meals.
+You can customize the template below to create a unique comment emphasizing the harm this rule will have on children and their families.
+Comments must be submitted here by November 1, 2019.